ncozzi/wb_gdp_predict/README.md

 This project comes out as part of the work done in my Master thesis.
 Here ML algorithms are used - using World Bank data - to obtain models with higher performance - measured in MAE and MSE - than standard econometric models - such as those used by the IMF.
 Years 2010 to 2019 are selected to exclude crisis in 2009 and 2020.

+*Disclaimer: the code was written before learning best practices in Python, thus is not the most efficient - e.g. vectorization vs loops*

 ## Overview of process:
 The following steps are taken into consideration:
 - **Data downloading:** using the World Bank API